The Missing Link (wrestler): National Wrestling Alliance (1979–1983)

 Robertson moved to Central States Wrestling, where he won the majority of his titles.
 On October 22, 1981, he won the NWA Central States Television Championship with a victory over Gene Lewis.
 He lost the belt to Oliver Humperdink later that year but soon regained it in a rematch.
 On February 18, 1982, however, he dropped the belt back to Lewis.
 This allowed Robertson to focus on the NWA Central States Tag Team Championship, which he won a total of five times.
 His first reign came in October 1981 when he teamed with Rufus R. Jones to defeat Buzz Tyler and J. J. Dillon.
 His next reign came in March 1982 when he teamed with Steve Regal to win the belts from Roger Kirby and Jerry Valiant.
 The title changed hands twice more that month, as Kirby and Valiant quickly regained the title only to drop it back to Robertson and Regal.
 Two months later, Kirby and Valiant won the belts back again.
 Robertson found a new partner, however, and won the championship by teaming with Hercules Hernandez in August.
 The reign lasted less than a month, but Robertson and Hernandez held the belts one final time after another victory in September 1982.
 The following year, Robertson's main success came as a singles wrestler.
 On February 10, 1983, he won the NWA Central States Heavyweight Championship with a victory over Manny Fernandez.
 He lost the belt to Bob Brown two months later but regained it in a rematch the following week.
 Robertson's final title reign ended when he dropped the title to Race on June 2, 1983.

 Origin of the Missing Link (1983–1985)

 In 1983, he changed his look and became "Max, the Missing Link" in Mid-South Wrestling with a gimmick of looking and acting bizarre.
-Painting his face green with an odd haircut and grew a Fu Manchu moustache.
+Painting his face green with an odd haircut and grew a horseshoe moustache.
 He later went to World Class Championship Wrestling under Skandor Akbar's Devastation Inc. stable simply called "The Missing Link" and feuded with the Von Erichs and The Fabulous Freebirds.
 He later wrestled in Championship Wrestling from Florida for a short stint and feuded with Bugsy McGraw.